ejfuhr/mn-multiswarm-postgres/README.md

 ## Multiswarm pattern in Kotlin
+- This project is an attempt to walk through handling the swarm pattern - but with multiple swarms or solutions
-First here's acknowledging Donato Rimenti for his article on Baeldung:
+- Here's acknowledging Donato Rimenti for his article on Baeldung:
 [Multi-Swarm Optimization Algorithm in Java](https://www.baeldung.com/java-multi-swarm-algorithm)